-NCCN Cutaneous Melanoma guidelines (2.2023) recommend considering genetic counseling referral for p16/CDKN2A mutation testing (and possibly other genes) when a patient has 3 or more invasive cutaneous melanomas, or a personal or family history of a mix of invasive melanoma, pancreatic cancer, and/or astrocytoma diagnoses. (p.
-ME-11)
+NCCN Cutaneous Melanoma guidelines (1.2024) recommend consideration of a genetic counseling referral for p16/CDKN2A mutation testing (and possibly other genes) when a patient has 3 or more invasive cutaneous melanomas, or a personal or family history of invasive melanoma, pancreatic cancer, and/or astrocytoma diagnoses. (p.
+ME-12)